5 Great Tips To Learn How To Protect From Ransomware

 Update All Your Software Applications

-Another method to protect from ransomware is to make sure that you use up-to-date software applications.
+Another method to protect from ransomware is to ensure that you use up-to-date software applications.
 Hackers take advantage of vulnerabilities available in software applications that are not updated.

-First, make sure that your operating system software and your antivirus software are updated as regularly as possible.
+First, make sure that your operating system and antivirus software are updated as regularly as possible.
 Set them to receive automatic updates.
 Manufacturers of these software applications release security updates often.

 When you don’t update your software as required, your system or device is easy to access.
 Making it easy for ransomware attacks to take place.
 Hackers take advantage of vulnerabilities in your outdated software to infiltrate your device.